jamiewri/llm-terraform-code-report/README.md

 <img src="static/terraform-code-report.webp" width="500px">

-This application takes a natural language description of an engineer, for example `Jamie Wright who works are HashiCorp`, then returns a report of how well their most recent GitHub commits conform to the [Terraform Specific Specification](https://azure.github.io/Azure-Verified-Modules/specs/terraform/) from Azure.
+This application takes a natural language description of an engineer, for example `Jamie Wright who works at HashiCorp`, then returns a report of how well their most recent GitHub commits conform to the [Terraform Specific Specification](https://azure.github.io/Azure-Verified-Modules/specs/terraform/) from Azure.

 It will write a repository report for each HCL repository found, then write a report summarizing all repository reports into 1 engineer report.